More Valley businesses preparing to open, others frustrated they still can’t

 FRESNO, Calif.
-(KGPE) — California took another major step on the road to reopening Friday.
+(KSEE) — California took another major step on the road to reopening Friday.

 Governor Gavin Newsom announced a list of facilities able to open their doors with modifications next Friday.
 Bars, schools, museums and hotels are all on the list.